wordswords/dotfiles/README.md

 use `:Prettier`
 25. ``<Control> - C`` - select text in visual mode and then copy to system clipboard.
-26. ``<Control> - <Shift> - V`` paste into VIM from system clipboard
-27. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)
+26. ``:%norm vipJ`` to unwrap all the text in the document (opposite to word-wrap)
-28. `%` when positioned over a code bracket to skip to the next code bracket
+27. `%` when positioned over a code bracket to skip to the next code bracket
-29. `>i{` when positioned over a code bracket to ident the code up to the next code bracket
+28. `>i{` when positioned over a code bracket to ident the code up to the next code bracket
-30. `:map` to show the keymappings made by your plugins and .vimrc.
+29. `:map` to show the keymappings made by your plugins and .vimrc.
 Note this is somewhat difficult to follow.
-31. `*` and `#` will search forward and backward through the file with the exact same word that is under the cursor in normal mode.
+30. `*` and `#` will search forward and backward through the file with the exact same word that is under the cursor in normal mode.
-32. `<leader>P` to paste the contents of the SYSTEM clipboard into the current file.

 [https://github.com/wordswords/dotfiles/blob/master/notes/VIMCHEATSHEET.md](https://github.com/wordswords/dotfiles/blob/master/notes/VIMCHEATSHEET.md)

+## The Clipboard

+Under Ubuntu, there are two clipboards, for some crazy reason that I don't understand.

+As part of the installation of the this environment, Gnome is attempted to be patched via a hook, to synchronise these clipboards.

+These shortcuts should therefore work for all clipboard contents, across Gnome, your web browser, Tmux, VIM9, VIM9 terminal and gVIM.

+1. `<Control-c>` copies text in Gnome applications including the web browser, after being selected by the mouse.
+Also 'copy' using the right click will copy.
+2. `<Control-v>` should paste in all Gnome applications including the web browser.
+Also you can use right click -> 'paste'.
+3. While in tmux, `<Control-Shift-v>` will paste to the terminal.
+4. While in tmux, `<Control-a-{>` will enter clipboard mode which is similar to VIM's visual mode.
+Scroll using VIM keybindings, page up, page down, or the mouse, and press `v` to start the selection copy, and `y` to copy it onto the clipboard.
+5. While in VIM, `<Control-v>` will switch into insert mode, switch into paste mode, paste the text, and then switch out of paste mode.
+6. While in VIM, using `y` will yank straight to the clipboard.
+Usually I use visual mode to copy things while in VIM.
+7. While in VIM and in a terminal in VIM, paste using `<CTRL>-W "` will paste the contents of the clipboard into the terminal.

 ## VIM Spellchecking/Grammar checking/Proofreading commands (also Joplin notes)